Zahidur-Rahman/Dev_Guardian/README.md

 Notes
 - Do not commit private keys or `.env` files.
 Use a secrets manager for production.
-- Pin dependency versions in `requirements.txt` for reproducible builds
+- Pin dependency versions in `requirements.txt` for reproducible builds.